monteslu/remotepi/README.md

 Then open a browser to the pi's IP: http://MY_PI_ADDRESS:3000

-You're robots code will be running in the browser, but controlling the pins on the pi!
+Your robots code will be running in the browser, but remote controlling the pins on the Raspberry Pi!